Code-Institute-Submissions/urban-paws/README.md

 The business goals for developing the website are:

 -   To attract users to the company website to promote the company and brand awareness and to drive online enquiries.
+-   To enable users to link through to Amazon listings so that they can purchase products.
 -   To provide a simple, attractive, modern and responsive website.
 -   To present a consistent brand image to users.